 This also applies to shares you may own for your pension plan.
 In the Netherlands, you pay a so-called property tax and in America, you pay tax on the actual profits of those shares.
 Again: double taxation.

-Many Dutch with a US citizenship do not know this.
+Many Dutch with US citizenship do not know this.
 When I heard about this by accident, it scared the living daylights out of me and I tried to figure it out.
 I was lucky that Michael Littaur was the one that told me, he helped me enormously.

-That actually gave us the idea to start Americans Overseas to inform people, because people just do not know.
+That gave us the idea to start Americans Overseas to inform people because people just do not know.
 The official authorities, both Dutch and the US, do not actively publicize this information.
 People are scared.
 If they do not file their taxes, they are punishable in America.
 This is a situation you do not want.

 Some people might think: I know this information now but I am not going to file because then they will not find out, but this is not the case.
 The Dutch government signed a treaty with America called FATCA.

-The application process of the Social Security Number (SSN) is problematic and complicated.
+The application process for the Social Security Number (SSN) is problematic and complicated.
 You cannot file your tax in America without this number but the waiting time to obtain a Social Security Number has at this moment increased to between six to nine months.
 So in those months, you are a sitting duck.

 There is yet another difficulty for the eight million Americans worldwide living outside America.
 The US government has an amnesty program(Streamlined Procedure), which ensures that if you can explain that you did not know you had to file your taxes in America, you can fulfill your obligation without the risk of fines.

-America can then place a tax penalty on your failure to file all your bank accounts; the penalty can be up to 50% of the highest of balance level of that year, so that is very tough.
+America can then place a tax penalty on your failure to file all your bank accounts; the penalty can be up to 50% of the highest balance level of that year, so that is very tough.

 That is why we from Americans Overseas made it our goal to inform people so that all these problems do not become overwhelming and that appropriate action can be taken on time

 Americans Overseas helps Americans living abroad to become US tax compliant in an organized way and avoid unnecessary double taxation.
-Based on your personal situation, we introduce you to the appropriate US tax advisor in our AOS network who will make you a tailor-made offer to help with your tax filings free of charge and free of any obligations.
+Based on your situation, we introduce you to the appropriate US tax advisor in our AOS network who will make you a tailor-made offer to help with your tax filings free of charge and free of any obligations.

 Contact us for more information